bigwiv/Biopython-cn/chr3.rst

     20

-You can of course specify an alphabet, meaning for nucleotide sequences the letter defaults to °∞N°± and for proteins °∞X°±, rather than just °∞?°±.
+You can of course specify an alphabet, meaning for nucleotide sequences the letter defaults to ‚ÄúN‚Äù and for proteins ‚ÄúX‚Äù, rather than just ‚Äú?‚Äù.

 .. code:: verbatim